 Map of Turkey shows where massive 7.8 magnitude earthquake struck

-At least 20 aftershocks follows, some hours later during daylight, the strongest measuring 6.6
+At least 20 aftershocks follows, with another major earthquake – measuring at least 7.5 magnitude – striking central Turkey hours later

 Rescuers search through debris after 7.8 magnitude earthquake hits Turkey